guettli/programming-guidelines/README.rst

 Focus on datastructures
 -----------------------

 A relational database is a rock solid fundment.
 Use a tool to get schema migrations done (for example django).
+Use PostgreSQL.

 Version Control
 ---------------